sumezulike/liveskipper/README.md

 Set the redirect url to http://localhost:9090.

 ### Usage
+Clone the repository and enter your credentials into `config.py`.

-Clone the repository, then just run
+Then just run
 ```
 docker-compose up
 ```